Mahdi-Farhani/ImageProcessing/README.md

 The goal is to build a practical, evolving toolbox for understanding and experimenting with core concepts in image processing.

 ---
+## 📚 Documentation
+A dedicated documentation directory is available and will expand as the project grows.

+You can find all design notes, architecture diagrams, API descriptions, and usage guides [here](/docs/)

+---
 ## 🧰 Features

 - Pure Python + NumPy + OpenCV (and optionally SciPy/Matplotlib)